RobotWebTools/rclnodejs/web/README.md

 import { connect } from 'rclnodejs/web'; // or via esm.sh in a <script type="module">
 ```

-The type-only import loads the generated ROS interface declarations for
+The type-only import loads ROS declarations and is erased at runtime.
-typed calls and is erased from the JavaScript output; it does not load
-the native addon in the browser.
-Omit it in plain JavaScript.
+Omit it in JavaScript.

 `connect()` accepts three URL shapes — the SDK picks transport(s)
 from the scheme: